madelponte/dc-metro/README.md

 timezone = "America/New_York"
 ```

+The original guide used a Matrixportal M4.
+If you're following this guide today then buy the Matrixportal S3.
+It's cheaper and more powerful.
+The M4 cannot reliably handle real-time incidents from GTFS because there is too much data.
+Buses for sure won't work.
+You could make train incidents work by increasing `CIRCUITPY_PYSTACK_SIZE` in your settings.toml.
+But if there are a lot of train incidents it could crash your board.
+The S3 doesn't have these problems.
+So in summary:
+- If using an M4:
+    - Set `use_gtfs_rt_for_rail_incidents` to `False` in your config file (unless you increase `CIRCUITPY_PYSTACK_SIZE` to something like 2048.
+Crashes could still occur)
+    - Set `use_gtfs_rt_for_bus_incidents` to `False` in your config file
+    - With these being `False`, the board will use WMATAs incident API instead of the GTFS endpoint.
+In my experience it has less accurate data
+- If using an S3:
+    - Set `use_gtfs_rt_for_rail_incidents` to `True` in your config file
+    - Set `use_gtfs_rt_for_bus_incidents` to `True` in your config file

+The rest of the code will work on both M4 and S3 boards.

 Original project documentation below (with some edits by me), I'm too lazy to add a new .gif:

 # Washington DC Metro Train Sign